alimohebbi/test-reuse-study/semantic_matching_evaluator/evaluator/README.md

     download is completed!
     ```

-  > Note: You can use any other virtual environment of your choice

 > Note: You can skip the below section if you don't want to run the configurations that include BERT technique.